 However, if some of your job groups or job titles (most commonly, entry-level) are filled from the same applicant pool, you may consolidate your applicant data (but not hiring data) for those job groups or titles.
 For example, where applicants expressly apply for or would qualify for a broad spectrum of jobs (such as “Production,” “Office,” etc.) that includes several job groups, you may consolidate applicant data.

 Promotions: For each job group or job title, provide the total number of promotions by gender and race/ethnicity.
 Also, include a definition of “promotion” as used by your company and the basis on which they were compiled (e.g. promotions to the job group, from and/or within the job group, etc.).
 If it varies for different segments of your workforce, please define the term as used for each segment.
+If you present promotions by job title, include the department and job group from which and to which the person(s) was promoted.

 Terminations: For each job group or job title, provide the total number of employee terminations by gender and race/ethnicity.
-Additionally, please identify employee terminations as either voluntary or involuntary, if available.
 When presenting terminations by job title, include the department and job group from which the person(s) terminated.

-Additionally, please identify employee terminations as either voluntary or involuntary, if available.
-When presenting terminations by job title, include the department and job group from which the person(s) were terminated.

 19. Employee level compensation data for all employees (including but not limited to full-time, part-time, contract, per diem or day labor, temporary) as of the date of the workforce analysis in your AAP.
 Provide gender and race/ethnicity information and hire date for each employee as well as job title, EEO-1 Category and job group in a single file.
-Provide all requested data electronically in Excel format, if maintained electronically.
-Data that is maintained in electronic form must be submitted in a complete, readable, and useable electronic form.
+Provide all requested data electronically, if maintained in an electronic format.
+See Note 1, below.

 For all employees, compensation includes base salary and or wage rate, and hours worked in a typical workweek.
 Other compensation or adjustments to salary such as bonuses, incentives, commissions, merit increases, locality pay or overtime should be identified separately for each employee.